Karaka-Management/Organization-Guide/Strategy/Business Plan.md

 #### External

 * Regulations.
 There are many different regulations for different regions and business fields that must be upheld
-* Small customers still want to own software and not rent it and pay for it every year.
+* Small customers still want to own software and not rent it and pay for it every year

 #### Internal